michal-harish/spark-on-hbase/README.md

     ...
 ```

+# example 3 - bulk operations in practice
-TODO section about bulk-loading the documents from some hdfs data and large-scale join and transformation
+TODO section about bulk-loading the documents from some hdfs data and large-scale join and transformation all the way from launching the spark job as hbase user.

-# example 4 - experimental stuff
+# example 5 - experimental stuff

 This example makes use of the org.apache.spark.hbase.keyspace which provides specialised __`Key`__ implementation that
 addresses several scalability issues and general integration between spark and hbase.
 It also provides specialised